 In order to add CHRO to your title, you must understand what the role of CHRO truly means.
 Though each organization might differ, overall, a CHRO is responsible for aligning business strategy with succession planning, talent management, organizational and talent performance, training and development, and compensation.
 The CHRO acts as a bridge between the needs of human capital and the executive team.

 Crucial Skills for a CHRO:

 - Learning and development

 - Benefits administration

-In a world where talent is the definitive differentiator between companies, services and products, the CHRO becomes the keeper of that talent and must move from cost center to revenue generator.
+In a world where talent is the definitive differentiator between companies, services, and products, the CHRO becomes the keeper of that talent and must move from a cost center to a revenue generator.
 But there are also a few things you probably won’t be doing.

 Read more: Do HR certifications really matter?

 For example, if you enjoy daily interactions with employees on all levels or have a love for hands-on HR practices, this position could very well separate you from both.
 That doesn’t mean you are no longer advocating for the well-being of employees.

 Working as a CHRO means standing on the front lines, closely strategizing with leadership ways to balance employee satisfaction and financial impact.
 It could mean a great deal of research and administrative work and will definitely mean compromise.
 However, you will still be able to impact the managers and department heads you work with, as well as your team.

 If a career as a CHRO still sounds like the right one for you, the following skills and traits will be critical to landing the role: